What's coming up?

 There's always something new to see.

 Coming up next, if you have registered and are logged into the Be Connected website, you’ll now be able to take a short quiz to finish the course.
-If you’re not registered, you are now at the end of the What can Google Earth do? course.
+If you’re not registered, you are now at the end of the Google Earth - More than a map course.